Solar panels in coastal Perth: salt spray, corrosion, and what to specify

 - Fremantle (harbour and ocean exposure, particularly western-facing properties)

 For peace of mind in a coastal location, ask for written confirmation of the hardware specification and corrosion classification your installer has used in designing your system.
-This creates a record you can refer to if corrosion-related issues arise within the warranty period.
+That creates a record you can refer back to if corrosion-related issues arise within the warranty period.

 Calculate your savings